marineverse/marineverse.github.io/_posts/2020-04-25-vr-sailors-marineverse-cup-community-dennis-fields.markdown

 **Who and why should try MarineVerse Cup**

-*Any one interested any learning how to sail, and boat basics.
+*Any one interested in learning how to sail, and boat basics.
 Its a fun SAFE way to learn some basics.*

 **Any tips for those new to sailing that want to race in MarineVerse Cup?**